-The January 15, 2020, deadline for payment of the U.S. Environmental Protection Agency’s (EPA) annual maintenance fee for pesticide registrations is fast approaching.
-The Federal Insecticide, Fungicide and Rodenticide Act (FIFRA) Section 4(i)(5) requires that everyone who holds an active or suspended pesticide registration granted under FIFRA Sections 3 and 24(c) (special local needs) to pay an annual maintenance fee to keep the registration in effect.
-The maintenance fee requirement does not apply to supplemental registrations of distributors which are identified by a three-element registration number.
+The January 18, 2022, deadline for payment of the U.S. Environmental Protection Agency’s (EPA) annual maintenance fee for pesticide registrations is approaching.
+The Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) Section 4(i)(1)(A) requires everyone who holds an active or suspended pesticide registration granted under FIFRA Sections 3 and 24(c) (special local needs) to pay an annual maintenance fee to keep the registration in effect.
+The maintenance fee requirement does not apply to supplemental registrations of distributors, which are identified by a three-element registration number.

-The fee for 2020 is $4,000 for each registration up to the maximum fees which can be assessed to a single registrant.
-Each registrant of a pesticide must pay the annual fee and mail the response to EPA by Wednesday, January 15, 2020.
+The fee for 2022 is $3,660 for each registration up to the maximum fees that can be assessed to a single registrant.
+Each registrant of a pesticide must pay the annual fee and e-mail the response to EPA by Tuesday, January 18, 2022.
 Registrations for which the fee is not paid will be canceled, by order and without a hearing.
 As in years past, payment must be made electronically online at www.pay.gov.

 For certain qualified small businesses, the first product registration maintenance fee may be reduced by 25 percent, if the applicant meets the following criteria: